 The Short Story

 I've worked in the corporate world and in academia, and I've also spent several years as an entrepreneur.
-Most recently, I spent 2.5 years as a postdoctoral research fellow at Brigham and Women's Hospital, Harvard Medical School, where I studied the effects of yoga in school settings.
+From 2013 to 2015 I was a postdoctoral research fellow at Brigham and Women's Hospital, Harvard Medical School, where I studied the effects of yoga in school settings.

-I currently live in Prague, where I'm teaching a positive psychology course and continuing to research yoga and mindfulness for youth.
+I currently live in Prague, where I'm teaching an undergraduate positive psychology course at the University of New York in Prague and continuing to study yoga and mindfulness for youth.